ThorxNxEriksen/ml_ops_02476/reports/README.md

 * [x] Add command line interfaces and project commands to your code where it makes sense (M9)
 * [x] Construct one or multiple docker files for your code (M10)

-      There is some inital docke files.
+      There is some initial docker files.
 The train.dockerfile does work.
       We do not use docker files for development, but only "production"/deployment

 * [x] Build the docker files locally and make sure they work as intended (M10)